Rich-Harris/phonograph/README.md

 // Duration of the audio, in seconds.
 Returns `null` if the
 // clip has not yet loaded.
 Read-only

+clip.ended;
+// Whether or not the clip has ended following the most recent play()

 clip.length;
 // The size of the clip in bytes